batxes/4Cin/README.md

     then take chr2 and chr13 separately and apply prepare_data.py
     then concatenate them and double the value of the aberrant 2+13 chromosome

-    VIEWPOINT CAN BE 0!
-SO we have to do -1 to the line in the file